 Celery is one of the most nutritious vegetables.
-It is rich in anti-inflammatory, antioxidant agents, and is an excellent source of nutrients like Vitamins A, B, C, K, magnesium, and potassium.
-Since a stalk of celery has just 10 calories, it also makes for a great low-calorie diet food.
-Here are four health benefits of eating celery regularly.
+It is rich in anti-inflammatory and antioxidant agents, and it is an excellent source of nutrients like Vitamins A, B, C, K, magnesium, and potassium.
+Since a stalk has just 10 calories, it also makes for a great low-calorie diet food.

 1. Lower cholesterol

 Since the fiber provided by celery can pick up excess cholesterol compounds in the human gut and push them out, it can help in lowering cholesterol levels.
 In addition, it appears that consuming celery seed extract can be beneficial.
-One study published in the Natural Medicine Journal looked at how celery seed could help patients affected by cholesterol.
-After six weeks of consuming celery seed extract, patients displayed decreased blood pressure.
+One study published in the Natural Medicine Journal looked at how this extract could help patients affected by cholesterol.
+After six weeks of consuming the seed extract, patients displayed decreased blood pressure.

 Subscribe to our Newsletter!